sara-nl/ACES-Training/04-executing-pipeline.md

 We will create a pipeline python script, which will be embedded in a shell-script.
 The shell-script takes care of setting the environment of your compute cluster.

+1) We will create the shell script which defines the environment, downloads the data and calls the python pipeline to process all tokens in the couchdb.

+2) We will inspect and adjust the pipeline script which will:

+a) We will start the computations on an HPC cluster.

+b) Connect to the database

+c) Fetch a token

+d) Create the real python instances

+e) Start the computation

+f) Store the result in the token and push it to the couchdb

+g) Iterate over the steps under 2) until there are no more tokens in our todo view.

+3) **Watch out**
+ In the todo view there are also tokens which will not run properly and which will end with an error.
+So you might receive error messages during the computation.
+In that case try to find out what went wrong and either fix the token so that it can be processed or move it from the pending list to the weird list.
+You can do that in the futon view of the couchdb or via python code employing the [couchdb module](https://pythonhosted.org/CouchDB/getting-started.html).

 We assume that the code of this repository already resides on an access node or home directory of the compute cluster.
 If not, checkout the git repository again.